Columbus Discoverers

 The Columbus Discoverers were a minor league baseball team based in Columbus, Mississippi.
-The Columbus "Discoverers" and "Joy Riders" teams played as members of the Cotton States League from 1907 to 1908 and 1912 to 1913, before the 1935 Columbus "Bengals" played a partial season as members of the East Dixie League.
+The Columbus "Discoverers" and "Joy Riders" teams played as members of the Cotton States League from 1907 to 1908 and 1912 to 1913.

+The 1935 Columbus "Bengals" played a partial season as members of the East Dixie League.

 The Columbus teams hosted home minor league games exclusively at Fairgrounds Park.